HomeArduinoDisplays & InterfacesI2C LCD1602

 Note: If no address is detected, check your wiring and ensure the SDA and SCL pins are correctly connected to your Arduino.

-Changing the I2C Address Using A0, A1, and A2 Pins
+Change I2C Address Using A0, A1, A2 Pins

 The PCF8574 chip allows you to change its I2C address manually using the A0, A1, and A2 pins.
 These pins determine the lower three bits of the device’s address.